schilkp/schilkp.github.io/content/blog/2026-01-19-nvim_local_conf.md

 ways this can be achieved, and because neovim is usually configured with executable code instead of declarative config files, there are a few gotchas that might not be immediately obvious.
-Therefore I thought it might be useful to quickly write-up how the setup I landed on works, and my thoughts behind why I built it in this way.
+Therefore I thought it might be useful to quickly write up how the setup I landed on works, and my thoughts behind why I built it in this way.

 ## Notable built-in features & plugins

-First, a quick overview of some related built-in features and plugins that are related to this subject:
+First, a quick overview of some built-in features and plugins that are related to this subject:

 ### (Neo)Vim's `exrc` option